p-/draw-on-image/README.md

 Draw on your images and screenshots!
 (Experimental)

-Experimental Hack (my first CoffeeScript project) using only Html5 technologies like the canvas element.
+Experimental Hack (my first CoffeeScript project) based on [image-view](https://atom.io/packages/image-view) using only Html5 elements like the canvas and the input color element.

 ![draw-on-image](https://raw.githubusercontent.com/p-/draw-on-image/master/doc/draw-on-image.gif)